What is a parenting class?

 What will I learn at a parenting class?

-Topics covered on CANparent courses include skills which help parents and their children get on better and improve the quality of family life.
+Topics covered on CANparent courses include communication, relationships, learning, parenting styles and help develop skills which help parents and their children get on better and improve the quality of family life.
 Some courses are designed for specific groups of parents, such as fathers, new parents, same sex partners, and step-parents.
 Most courses are suitable for all parents going through the normal ups and downs of bringing up a child.

 How much will it cost?